Béla Bartók: World War II and final years (1940–1945)

-Bartók was supported by a $3000-yearly research fellowship from Columbia University for several years (more than $32,000 in 2025 dollars).
+Bartók was supported by a research fellowship of $3,000 a year from Columbia University for several years.
 He and Ditta worked on a large collection of Serbian and Croatian folk songs in Columbia's libraries.
-Bartók's economic difficulties during his first years in America were mitigated by publication royalties, teaching and performance tours.
-While his finances were always precarious, he did not live and die in poverty as was the common myth.
-He had enough friends and supporters to ensure that there was sufficient money and work available for him to live on.
+Bartók's economic difficulties during his first years in America were mitigated by publication royalties, teaching, and performance tours.
+While his finances were always precarious, he did not live and die in poverty, as he had enough friends and supporters to ensure that there was sufficient money and work available.
 Bartók was a proud man and did not easily accept charity.
-Despite being short on cash at times, he often refused money that his friends offered him out of their own pockets.
-Although he was not a member of the ASCAP, the society paid for any medical care he needed during his last two years, to which Bartók reluctantly agreed.
-According to Edward Jablonski's 1963 article, "At no time during Bartók's American years did his income amount to less than $4,000 a year" (about $43,000 in 2025 dollars).
+Despite being short on cash at times, he often refused money his friends offered him.
+Although he was not a member of the American Society of Composers, Authors and Publishers, the society paid for his medical care during his last two years, with his reluctant consent.
+According to Edward Jablonski, "At no time during Bartók's American years did his income amount to less than $4,000 a year".

 The first symptoms of his health problems began late in 1940, when his right shoulder began to show signs of stiffening.
 In 1942, symptoms increased and he started having bouts of fever.
-Bartók's illness was at first thought to be a recurrence of the tuberculosis he had experienced as a young man, and one of his doctors in New York was Edgar Mayer, director of Will Rogers Memorial Hospital in Saranac Lake, but medical examinations found no underlying disease.
-Finally, in April 1944, leukemia was diagnosed, but by this time, little could be done.

-As his body slowly failed, Bartók found more creative energy and produced a final set of masterpieces, partly thanks to the violinist Joseph Szigeti and the conductor Fritz Reiner (Reiner had been Bartók's friend and champion since his days as Bartók's student at the Royal Academy).
+Bartók's illness was at first thought to be a recurrence of the tuberculosis he had had as a young man (and one of his doctors in New York was Edgar Mayer, director of Will Rogers Memorial Hospital in the tuberculosis treatment hub of Saranac Lake, New York), but medical examinations found no underlying disease.
+Finally, in April 1944, leukemia was diagnosed, but by then, little could be done.
+As his body slowly failed, Bartók found more creative energy and returned to composing, partly thanks to the violinist Joseph Szigeti and the conductor Fritz Reiner, one of his former students.
 Bartók's last work might well have been the String Quartet No. 6 but for Serge Koussevitzky's commission for the Concerto for Orchestra.
-Koussevitsky's Boston Symphony Orchestra premiered the work in December 1944 to highly positive reviews.
-The Concerto for Orchestra quickly became Bartók's most popular work, although he did not live to see its full impact.
+Koussevitsky's Boston Symphony Orchestra premiered the Concerto in December 1944 to highly positive reviews, and it quickly became Bartók's most popular work.

-In 1944, he was also commissioned by Yehudi Menuhin to write a Sonata for Solo Violin.
-In 1945, Bartók composed his Piano Concerto No. 3, a graceful and almost neo-classical work, as a surprise 42nd birthday present for Ditta, but he died just over a month before her birthday, with the scoring not quite finished.
-He had also sketched his Viola Concerto, but had barely started the scoring at his death, leaving completed only the viola part and sketches of the orchestral part.
+In 1944, Bartók was commissioned by Yehudi Menuhin to write a Sonata for Solo Violin.
+In 1945, Bartók composed his Piano Concerto No. 3, a graceful and almost neo-classical work, as a surprise 42nd birthday present for Ditta, but he died just over a month before her birthday with the orchestration unfinished.
+He had also worked on a Viola Concerto, but left only the viola part and sketches of the orchestral part complete.